zenonux/vscode-tinypng/README.md

 ## Usage

-### Compression of single files
+### Compresssingle files

 Inside the file explorer, use the entry in the context menu to compress a single file.

+### Compress folders

+Compress all images inside a complete folder.

-### Compression of folders
+### Compress folders recursively

-Compress all images inside a complete folder. — including subfolders —
+Compress all images inside a complete folder recursively. — including subfolders —